tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 solution:

-too old version of `react-native-linear-gradient` package was used (it provides `LinearGradient` component).
+outdated version of `react-native-linear-gradient` package was used (it provides `LinearGradient` component).

 <https://github.com/react-native-community/react-native-linear-gradient>: